Nusa Lembongan Bali, Indonesia Travel Guide

 Engage with local seaweed farmers, stay in locally-owned guesthouses and homestays.
 These businesses directly benefit local families.

-Avoid animal cruelty activities.
-Be cautious about giving money directly to begging children; support reputable community programs or schools directly.
+Avoid activities that exploit animals.
+Be cautious about giving money directly to begging children; support reputable community projects or schools directly.

 Your travel choices contribute directly to the well-being and sustainability of the Nusa Islands.
 Choose thoughtfully to make a lasting positive difference.